‘Da Vinci Huis - IASL Award - South Africa’

 - Costs for passport, visa, insurance and daily allowance are not covered by this grant.
 Winners are responsible for having the right documents.

 The Award is administered by ‘Stichting Het Da Vinci Huis’ based in the Netherlands.
-A committee of four professionals from South Africa chaired by the IASL Regional Director for Africa will select and nominate one person to the Stichting.
-The Regional Director for Africa is the liaison person between the winner and the Stichting.
+A committee of six professionals from South Africa chaired by Mrs. Busi Dlamini will select and nominate one person to the Stichting.
+She is the liaison person between the winner and the Stichting.

 - Mrs. Busi Dlamini (GPEDU);